CryptON112358/SimpleDCABot/README.md

 ## API requirements (Coinbase Pro)
  - View
  - Trade

+### How to set a new CoinbasePro API (credits: seCoin3363se)
+1. Add an API key
+2. Check permitions View and Trade (do not give Transfer permission!)
+3. Set a good and long passphrase is you want to.
+Fill the passphrase in the config.json
+4. Set your IP in the white list (security increase)
+5. Verify the new API key
+6. Fill generated API-SECRET in the config.json as SECRET-KEY
+7. Click done (you will not see the API-SECRET anymore)
+8. Fill the generated API key (hash like string in the API list) as API-KEY

 ## Telegram bot
 Instructions on how to create your own Telegram bot and get its token can be found here: